 I’ve been reading this forum for over a year and only just starting on my build now (because I also have young kids so not much spare time), so that’s a great way to build a solid understanding before getting into it!
 I’ll try here for you as a basic starting point, and also writing this in hope that if I have something wrong, it will get corrected by others.

-The first 3 mins of this video summarise it well. https://www.youtube.com/watch?v=yiD5nCfmbV0
+The first 3 mins of this video summarise the system well. https://www.youtube.com/watch?v=yiD5nCfmbV0

 Pretty good overview I think @seagull_nz